-Ocean Lodge Independent School provides education for learners with social, emotional and behavioural difficulties (SEBD) in an independent school setting.
+Ocean Lodge Independent School (OLIS) provides education for learners who present with Social, Emotional, Mental Health (SEMH), learning and behavioural difficulties in an independent school setting.
 Many of our learners have fractured educational histories and as a result are performing at levels well below what would be expected of their mainstream peers.
+We strive to fill the gaps created by fractured education and ensure every pupil has the opportunity to be the best version of themselves.

-The vast majority of our learners have statements of Special Educational Needs with SEBD as their primary need.
-Many have additional needs as well.
+The vast majority of our learners have an Educational and Health plan (EHCP) with SEMH, speech & language and/or ASD as their primary needs.

-- To re-engage pupils with learning and build their confidence and self esteem so that they see themselves as successful learners
+- To re-engage pupils with learning and build their confidence and self-esteem so that they see themselves as successful learners and individuals.

 - To develop their basic skills in communication, literacy, numeracy and decision making so that they are able to function in adult life